We first wrote this article in April 2017. We’ve had more customers ask the same question lately, so we’ve updated and republished.

 Part 1.
 The crema

 The crema is made of the natural CO2 gases of the coffee that were developed during roasting.
 The crema is an important part of an extraction and adds a delightful creamy texture to the body of the coffee.
 However, the crema can also contain the most potent and intense flavours of the coffee as it is a concentrated element of the malic, quinic, chlorogenic, phosphoric, acetic and citric acids contained in every cup of coffee.
 How’s that for a coffee nerd-out!
-All this to say that the crema can be harsh at times.
-Ok, so that’s part one.
+All that to say the crema can be harsh at times.

 Part 2.
 The oil